1731, April: Countess Cornelia di Bandi’s Fiery Death

 Sometime before April 4, 1731, when an account of the event was published, the remains of the 62-year-old Countess Cornelia di Bandi of Cesena, Italy, were found on the floor of her bedroom by her maid.
 The Countess had been described as being "heavy and dull" the night previous, and had last been seen by her maid, who talked with her for three hours before the Countess said her prayers and fell asleep.
 The maid shut the door, and no one disturbed the lady until morning.
 When the Countess did not arise at her usual hour, the maid entered the room to check on her; hearing no answer to her call, the maid opened the window to let in light... and so discovered the Countess' mortal remains on the floor of the room.

-Nine years later in 1745, a completely different theory to explain the Countess death was proposed by a man named Paul Rolli.
-Since the Countess' head was found incinerated, yet lying on the floor between her two non-incinerated legs, Rolli assumed that she had been suddenly consumed by fire after she had arisen from bed, the whole event occurring so fast that the Countess' head fell down through the space her body used to occupy, and landed on the floor between her unburned legs.
-This fire, therefore, had to have started from a spot somewhere within the woman's torso, perhaps caused by a gastro-intestinal imbalance of some sort... in short, an event that would be labeled as spontaneous human combustion.
+Nine years later in 1745, a completely different theory to explain the Countess' death was proposed by a man named Paul Rolli.
+Since the Countess' head was found incinerated, yet lying on the floor between her two non-incinerated legs, Rolli assumed that the Countess had been suddenly consumed by fire after she had arisen from bed, the whole event occurring so fast that her head fell down through the space her body used to occupy, and landed on the floor between her un-burned legs.
+This fire, therefore, had to have started from a spot somewhere within the woman's torso, perhaps caused by a gastro-intestinal imbalance of some sort... in short, an event that Rolli would label as spontaneous human combustion.
 Rolli also offered a new piece of evidence to consider: since a going belief at the time was that spontaneous human combustion was caused by alcoholism and it was well known that the Countess did not drink alcohol, Rolli mentions that she was in the habit of bathing in "camphorated spirit of wine" when she was feeling poorly... which implies she may have done so the night of her death, adding the flammability of alcohol to her body prior to the incident.